jeswin/ssb-scuttlekit/README.md

 ## Reading and Manipulating Data

 ScuttleKit internally runs an Sqlite database which will hold all your data.
-The getService() API returns an reference to the sqlite database.
+The getService() API returns a reference to the sqlite database.

-For reading, only prepared queries are supported as a best practice.
+For reading data, only prepared queries are supported as a best practice.

 ### Reading Data